Ceagah/projeto-google-glass/README.md

-# projeto-google-glass
+#google-glass-project
-This is a project, to study html, css and js.
-Developed by cursoemvideo.com
+This is a imaginary web-site, for CSS, HTML & JS trainning.